 - Inspire female students to consider careers in technology, entrepreneurship and innovation

-- Organise a series of workshops on digital and entrepreneurial skills throughout Europe with particular focus on EIT RIS countries, for girls in primary and secondary education (up to 20 000 girls by the end of 2020).
-Related procurement information is available here.
+- Organise a series of workshops on digital and entrepreneurial skills throughout Europe for girls in primary and secondary education (up to 20 000 girls by the end of 2020), with a particular focus on EIT RIS countries.
+Related procurement information is available here while more information on the EIT involvement in this intiative can be found here

 - Active participation in key Women Leadership and Entrepreneurship events across Europe.